gmagana/clean-architecture-example-csharp/README.md

 ## How to use this code
 You can use this project to see a fully implemented scaffold of a Clean Architecture in C# as you study the principles.
 You can also use this as a blank slate from which to build your systems.
 ### Compiling and running the code

+There are two versions of this code, one for .NET Core 3.0 and another for .NET Framework 4.8.
+They are both under the **src/** directory.

-The code is compilable as-is and runs with a bare-bones of interaction between components in "the Clean Architecture way" so you can see it in action and start experimenting right away.
+The code compiles and runs as-is, and runs with a bare-bones of interaction between components in "the Clean Architecture way" so you can see it in action and start experimenting right away.

 There is only one external dependency built into the project, and that is the [Lamar IoC library](https://jasperfx.github.io/lamar/), which is included into the applicable projects as NuGet packages.
 ## Understanding the code